-Yes No

-a positive TB skin test?
-(If yes, obtain results of roof completing a prescribed treatment plan) No negative chest x-ray and

-• a positive IGRA blood test?
-(If yes, obtain results of completing a prescribed treatment plan) No s of negative chest x-ray and

-Does the stu tuberculosis Yes oms of active pulmonary

-· Cough (es especially if lasting for 3 weeks or longer) with or without sputum production

-· Coughing g-up blood (hemoptysis)

-· Chest pai in

-· Loss of a ppetite

-· Unexplain ned weight loss

-· Night swe eats

-· Fever

-• • atic, proceed with additional evaluation to exclude chest x-ray and sputum evaluation as indicated. e active tuberculosis disease,

-Health Care Provider Date

-- ll completed forms and test results are to be up dent's personal account with CastleBranch. loaded by the nursing student
+History of I BCG vaccination?
+(If yes, perform QFT-GIT) Yes No • a positive TB skin test?
+(If yes, obtain results of negative n of completing a prescribed treatment plan) No ve chest x-ray and • a positive IGRA blood test?
+(If yes, obtain results of not completing a prescribed treatment plan) No egative chest x-ray and tuberculosi tudent have any of the following signs or symptoms of sis disease?
+No active pulmonary · Cough (e (especially if lasting for 3 weeks or longer) with or withou ut sputum production · Coughin ng-up blood (hemoptysis) · Chest par ain · Loss of a appetite · Unexplai ained weight loss · Night sw weats · Fever • • natic, proceed with additional evaluation to exclude actival chest x-ray and sputum evaluation as indicated. e tuberculosis disease, Health Care Copies of a re Provider all completed forms and test results are to be uploaded Date d by the nursing student into the student's personal account with CastleBranch.

-Appendix P Berea College Department of Nursing Group-C Chest X-ray
+Appendix N Berea College Department of Nursing Group-C Chest X-ray